-Adam Stokes grew up in Northampton, in a family that “always wanted to eat well”.
+Adam Stokes grew up in Northampton, in a family that 'always wanted to eat well'.
 His father cultivated (and still cultivates) all the family’s vegetables in his allotment.
-“I grew up knowing what a carrot tasted like, I knew it was something pulled out of the ground, rubbed with a scourer, then cooked.
-It was not supermarket stuff you can buy these days.”
-He told us: “That probably sparked my love for food – maybe it just came out of a love of eating, because we were exposed to decent, quality food when we were young.”
+'I grew up knowing what a carrot tasted like, I knew it was something pulled out of the ground, rubbed with a scourer, then cooked.
+It was not the supermarket stuff you can buy these days.
+That probably sparked my love for food – maybe it just came out of a love of eating, because we were exposed to decent, quality food when we were young.'

-After two years at college, studying hotel and catering management, Adam Stokes began his professional career, spending seven years learning his trade at Hambleton Hall, in Leicestershire, under Aaron Patterson.
-Of this time he says: “He taught me the basics, but I also learnt huge amounts about game and the importance of sourcing quality ingredients.”
-Leaving this role as sous chef, in 2008 he became head chef at Glenapp Castle in the lowlands of southwest Scotland, aged only 26.
+After two years at college, studying hotel and catering management, Adam began his professional career, spending seven years learning his trade at Hambleton Hall in Leicestershire under Aaron Patterson.
+'Aaron taught me the basics, but I also learnt huge amounts about game and the importance of sourcing quality ingredients,' he says.
+Leaving this role as sous chef, in 2008 he became head chef at Glenapp Castle in the lowlands of southwest Scotland, aged only twenty-six.
 In the four years he stayed in Scotland, he secured a fourth AA rosette and his first Michelin star, only a few days before his 30th birthday.

-At Glenapp he featured locally shot game, lobster and crab fished nearby, and fresh produce from the castle’s own greenhouses, enhanced with savoury hits of umami from truffles, ceps and flavour-packed sauces, in the finest tradition of British country cuisine.
+At Glenapp he featured locally shot game, lobster and crab fished nearby and fresh produce from the castle’s own greenhouses, enhanced with savoury hits of umami from truffles, ceps and flavour-packed sauces, in the finest tradition of British country cuisine.
 His Grouse with beetroot, spring onions and girolles with an intense blackberry sauce is an excellent example of this style.